BetonQuest/BetonQuest/docs/Documentation/Features/Items.md

 These are arguments that can be applied to every item:

 - `name` - the display name of the item.
-All underscores will be replaced with spaces and you can use `&` color codes.
+Underscores will be replaced with spaces.
+You can escape them with `\_` and you can also escape the `\` with `\\_`.
+You can also use `&` color codes.
 If you want to specifically say that the item must not have any name, use `none` keyword.

 - `lore` - text under the item's name.
 Default styling of lore is purple and italic.
-All underscores will be replaced with spaces and you can use `&` color codes.
+You can escape them with `\_` and you can also escape the `\` with `\\_`.
+You can also use `&` color codes.
 To make a new line use `;` character.
-If you require the item not to have lore at all, use `none` keyword.
-By default lore will match only if all lines are exactly the same.
-If you want to accept all items which contain specified lines (and/or more lines), add `lore-containing` argument to the instruction string.
+If you require the item not to have a lore at all, use `none` keyword.
+By default, lore will match only if all lines are exactly the same.
+If you want to accept all items that contain specified lines (and/or more lines), add `lore-containing` argument to the instruction string.

 - `enchants` - a list of enchantments and their levels.
 Each enchantment consists of these things, separated by colons:
     - [name](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/enchantments/Enchantment.html)